openUC2/UC2-GIT/TheBOX/CourseBOX/BUILD_ME/Readme.md

 This is a guide for building the [CourseBOX](../CourseBOX).
 If you were looking for another BOX version, [click here](../../).

+This guide currently describes how to build the finited-corrected version of the CourseBOX.
+The tutorial for the infinity microscope and Abe experiment is coming soon ;-)

 * Total price: 300 €
 * Printing time including preparation: 5 days
 * Assembly time: 1 day